hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 (install-sublime)=
 # Sublime

 Sublime is one of the most popular editors for multiple (computer) languages.
-However, it is commericial software that is only free to use during an evluation period without time limit.
+However, it is commercial software that is only free to use during an evaluation period without time limit.
 Read more about it at [sublimetext.com](https://www.sublimetext.com).

 To install it on Debian Linux platforms, open Terminal and tap (source: https://www.sublimetext.com/docs):